aarong/feedme-spec/README.md

 connection to the server through some arbitrary communication channel.
 This communication channel is referred to in the abstract as the `Transport`.

 Minimal functionality is required of the transport.
-Once connected, it must enable the client and server to exchange string JSON messages of sufficient length to support the API running through it.
-The transport must also ensure that messages are received by the other side in the order that they were sent.
+Once the client has established a connection to the server, the transport must enable the client and server to exchange string JSON messages of sufficient length to support the API running through it.
+The transport must ensure that messages are received by the other side in the order that they were sent.

 Feedme APIs may support more than one transport.
 Supported transports should be documented for API clients.